 AWS Marketplace

-Amazon Web Services (AWS) Partner Central is a self-service portal where AWS Partners manage their sales opportunities with AWS.
-Many AWS Partners find it beneficial to streamline management of these engagements by integrating their Customer Relationship Management (CRM) systems with AWS Partner Central.
+AWS Partner Central is a self-service portal where AWS Partners manage their sales opportunities with AWS.
+Many AWS Partners find it beneficial to streamline the management of these engagements by integrating their Customer Relationship Management (CRM) systems with AWS Partner Central.

-In this blog post, we show you how to programmatically integrate your CRM systems with AWS Partner Central to automate and streamline your interactions.
-Using the AWS Partner Central API, you can create efficient workflows that provide real-time data synchronization, reduce manual effort, and improve collaboration.
+In this post, we show you how to programmatically integrate your CRM systems with AWS Partner Central using the AWS Partner Central API.
+We also demonstrate how to create efficient workflows that provide real-time data synchronization, reduce manual effort, and improve collaboration.

 Solution Overview